meliao/osdc_support/griffin.rst

 		Ephemeral storage sizes on the OSDC scale with the size of the instance.
 We offer a number of HI-Ephemeral flavors to aid your research.
 In the case of the OSDC, the storage noted here is "persistent" for the life of the VM.
 Once the VM is terminated, the data stored here will go away.
-QUESTION TO CONFIRM - WILL IT STAY IF SNAPSHOTTED, TERMINATED, AND SPUN BACK UP?

 		**Persistent**
 		"Persistent storage means that the storage resource outlives other resources and is always available regardless